bordalix/helm-wallet/README.md

 - [x] To make a self-custodial wallet where one can send and receive Lightning payments without the hustle of liquidity or channels management;
 - [x] To make a very clear and simple UX (2 options top per screen) without compromising functionalities;
-- [x] To make a web based Lightning wallet to escape App Stores censorship;
+- [x] To make a web based Lightning wallet to escape App Stores censorship.

 ## Design

-- It's a Liquid wallet that uses [Boltz](https://boltz.exchange) to swap between L-BTC and Lightning
+- It's a Liquid wallet that uses [Boltz](https://boltz.exchange) to swap between L-BTC and Lightning;
-- On the UI side, I do love brutalism
+- On the UI side, I do love brutalism.

 ## Drawbacks

 - The minimum cost for sending a payment is around 200 sats;
-- The average cost for sending a payment is around 400 sats plus 0.1% of the amount to send
+- The average cost for sending a payment is around 400 sats plus 0.1% of the amount to send;
-- Some transactions could take up to 1 minute to complete
+- Some transactions could take up to 1 minute to complete.

 ## Availability